Best Practices for Leveraging Real Estate Data

-Researching Canadian real estate has its challenges — specifically that Canadian privacy laws prohibit individual property values from being public knowledge.
-This might be enough to stop you in your tracks right there, but there is a workaround.
-If your fundraising team is going to present a strong ask to a Canadian prospect, you cannot discount real estate in your prospect research.
+Researching Canadian real estate has its challenges with the main obstacle being privacy laws in Canada prohibit individual property values from being public knowledge.
+This might be enough to stop you in your tracks right there.
+Don’t worry though – there is a workaround.
+If your fundraising team is going to present a gift ask to a Canadian prospect, you cannot discount real estate in the prospect research process.

 Manifold Data Systems provides accurate real estate estimates based on 6-digit Canadian postal codes.
 There are 782,000 postal codes across Canada and each code represents about 15 homes.
 Manifold collects and analyzes data from Statistics Canada, a government agency that produces census and key statistics data focusing on Canadians.
 Manifold lets you see the average property value, annual household income, and household donations for each postal code across the country.
 All this information is open and available for your research and fundraising purposes.

 The best practices outlined for CoreLogic still apply to your Manifold research, however, your capacity rating calculations will rely more on educated guesses rather than actual property values.